tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/instructor_notes/morning.md

 > undefined local variable or method `outside'

-**Methods are not scaoped to variables like in JS.
+**Methods are not scoped to variables like in JS.
 Methods are available to each other in any order.**

 ```ruby
 def add_words input